 Depending on language levels, oral and written communication can be one of the hardest parts of the job for non-natives, sometimes giving rise to misunderstandings with colleagues and clients alike.
 “Language is the biggest barrier I’ve had since coming [to the UK],” said Kinga Makowska.

-When she moved from Poland in 2017, she found her lack of English language skills were a huge hurdle, particularly in the workplace.
+When she moved from Poland in 2017, she found her lack of English language skills was a huge hurdle, particularly in the workplace.
 In her case, this gave rise to frustration and workplace tension.
 “When I moved to London, I wasn’t speaking English at all,” she said.
 “Simple, basic stuff—I couldn’t say a sentence correctly.
 I couldn’t find the right words to explain myself.
 That was bad, so they treated me like a child.
 People at work started getting a bit annoyed.”

 The UK is also renowned for having some strong regional accents.
 Zsofia Agnes Nagy, a global project management lead and company co-founder from Hungary, has no language issues working in the UK, having started learning English at the age of four.
 However, she says that understanding all the regional accents can take a while for anyone.
-“You need to get used to different accents so you make sure you really get what they say, but if you speak a decent level of English, I would say it’s manageable,” she said.
+“You need to get used to different accents so you make sure you get what they say, but if you speak a decent level of English, I would say it’s manageable,” she said.

-Your English might be word perfect, but cultural differences could still cause awkward moments in the workplace, from telling the wrong joke to being overly direct; after all the English are purported to say “thank you” more than anyone else in the world.
+Your English might be word-perfect, but cultural differences could still cause awkward moments in the workplace, from telling the wrong joke to being overly direct; after all the English are purported to say “thank you” more than anyone else in the world.
 A 2019 study found that 84% of UK workers have experienced cultural misunderstandings at work.

 Being taken less seriously